FBI releases photos and video of potential suspect in Guthrie disappearance

 Over the last eight days, the FBI and Pima County Sheriff’s Department have been working closely with our private sector partners to continue to recover any images or video footage from Nancy Guthrie’s home that may have been lost,… pic.twitter.com/z5WLgPtZpT

-Guthrie, the mother of Today show host Savannah Guthrie, was last seen on the evening of Jan.
+Guthrie, the mother of Today show co-host Savannah Guthrie, was last seen on the evening of Jan.
 31.

 That night, she attended dinner and game night at one of her daughters' homes and was dropped back at her home just north of Tucson, Ariz., by a family member around 9:48 p.m.